ShainDholakiya/Todoey/README.md

 ## Description

-Todoey is a to-do list app where you can create categories and add items to each category.
+Todoey is a to-do list app where you can create/delete categories and add/delete items to each category.
 It uses Realm as a backend database.

 ## What I learned